m-shilpa/EVA4/Session 14/README.md

         └────── labels.txt

 ## Dataset Size:
-Total - 3.98GB
+Total - 3.98GB <br/>

-Background Images - 1.2MB
+Background Images - 1.2MB <br/>

-Foreground Images - 1.2MB
+Foreground Images - 1.2MB <br/>

-Mask - 333KB
+Mask - 333KB <br/>

-Dataset - 3.92GB
+Dataset - 3.92GB <br/>
 Labels - 52MB

 ## Some stuffs that helped decrease dataset size:
 * Saved all the overlayed images in JPG format.
-* Decreased image quality of the overlayed images to 30 from 100.
+* Decreased image quality of the overlayed images to 30 from 100.This decreased the dataset size to nearly half.
 * Saved all the overlayed masks as a final channel images since the masks were only black n white images.

-## Technique used for Overlaying the images:
+## <a href='https://github.com/mshilpaa/EVA4/blob/master/Session%2014/others/Overlay_image_on_another.ipynb'>Technique used for Overlaying the images:</a>
 * Method 1: Since the background of the Foreground images was transparent, tried to create an image by replacing only those pixels in the background images with the pixels of the foreground images !< 5.
 This threshold was chosen after considering the fact that the transparent pixel in foreground image was white.
 This method worked for almost all images but failed for images where there were white patches on the foreground image.
 * Method 2: This time i tried to find the boundary of the foreground object but this too failed to create a proper boundary around objects in which there was a part of the foreground object's background enclosed by the object.
 * Final Method: In this method the PIL image library function paste was used to overlay the foreground image on the background.
 This method used the alpha component of the foreground images to overlay them on the background.
 From this i came to know that the alpha part of a PNG image stores the transparency information of the image.

-## Generation of Depth Images:
+## <a href='https://github.com/mshilpaa/EVA4/blob/master/Session%2014/Depth_Images_Generation.ipynb'>Generation of Depth Images:</a>
 * Code Repository: <a href='https://github.com/ialhashim/DenseDepth'>High Quality Monocular Depth Estimation via Transfer Learning</a>
 * Using the trained model from the above repository, we generated the depth images.
 * This depth model used an encoder decoder architecture along with transfer learning using DenseNet.